The Pick-up Artist (1987 film)

-The Pick-up Artist is a 1987 American romantic comedy drama film produced and distributed by 20th Century Fox, written and directed by James Toback, starring Molly Ringwald and Robert Downey Jr. (credited on-screen as Robert Downey) in the lead roles.
+The Pick-up Artist is a 1987 American romantic comedy drama film produced and distributed by 20th Century Fox, written and directed by James Toback, starring Molly Ringwald and Robert Downey Jr. in the lead roles.

 Plot

-Jack Jericho is a 21-year-old womanizer, constantly honing his craft.
+Jack Jericho is a 21-year-old womaniser, constantly honing his craft.
 Driving around the city in a red convertible, he regularly jumps out and charms women wherever he goes.
 Stan, the principal at the school where he teaches, reprimands him for hitting on students' mothers.

-Outside of a club, Jack hits on Lulu, who is waiting in her mobster boyfriend Alonzo Scolara's convertible.
+Outside a club, Jack hits on Lulu, who is waiting in her mobster boyfriend Alonzo Scolara's convertible.
 Alonzo comes up and threatens Jack, who goes inside.
 Mobster Fernando Portacarrero insists he wants Randy Jensen, a young redhead in the bar who is getting noticed by many, including Jack.

-Lulu follows Randy into the restroom, trying to convince her to go out with Fernando.
+Lulu follows Randy into the toilets, trying to convince her to go out with Fernando.
 Randy refuses and points out Lulu should not be doing his dirty work.
 Outside, Lulu argues with Alonzo, who decides to leave her there.
-Jack sees this, offers her a lift, and later a cop interrupts them as they are necking.
+Jack sees this, offers her a lift, and later a cop interrupts them as they are kissing.

 The next morning, Jack helps his grandmother Nellie at home with her insulin.
 On his way back out, his landlord George reminds him the rent is overdue.
 Seeing Randy in the street, she surprises Jack by agreeing to have a quick fling in his car but refuses to give him her number.
 He follows her to work, seeing her being harassed before heading in.

 Jack discovers that Randy is an independent museum tour guide who beats Jack at his own game.
 Randy's indifference only causes him to become smitten with her.
 Jack books a tour with one of his school groups, so he can continue flirting.
 Randy is too busy for romance, trying to keep her alcoholic gambler father Flash Jensen, out of harm's way.

 Jack follows Randy to her apartment, pleading, as he cannot stop thinking about her.
 Alonzo and his goons then arrive to demand over $25,000 she owes them.
 Randy is reminded about the offer to have the debt forgiven if she spends the evening with mobster Fernando, but she again refuses.
 Randy has until noon the next day to deliver the money.
 Jack offers to help her, to no avail.